 Rotterdam Welcome Card

-Lots of people ride their bikes in Rotterdam, but when you don’t know the way, I find it easier just to walk or use public transportation.
-Rotterdam si a pretty big city, so if you want to see and do a lot, walking just isn’t always an option.
+Lots of people ride their bikes in Rotterdam, but when you don't know the way, I find it easier just to walk or use public transportation.
+Rotterdam is a pretty big city, so if you want to see and do a lot, walking just isn't always an option.

 If you also want to visit a bunch of museums and take a few tours, than the Rotterdam Welcome Card can be interesting.
 It's valid for one, two or three days depending on which one you get and gives you free use of the city's public transportation system on top of discounts to a wide range of museums, attractions, activities and restaurants.